OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-044.md

 ## Psalm 44:4

-> You are my King, God;
+> You are my sovereign, O God;
-> Command victories for Jacob.
+> Grant triumphs for Jacob.

 ## Psalm 44:5

-> Through You we will push back our adversaries;
+> Through You, we will repel our adversaries;
-> Through Your name we will trample down those who rise up against us.
+> In Your name, we will overcome those who rise against us.

 ## Psalm 44:6

-> For I will not trust in my bow,
+> For I will not rely on my bow,
-> Nor will my sword save me.
+> Nor will my sword deliver me.

 ## Psalm 44:7

-> But You have saved us from our adversaries,
+> But You have delivered us from our adversaries,
-> And You have put to shame those who hate us.
+> And You have brought shame upon those who hate us.

 ## Psalm 44:8

-> In God we have boasted all day long,
+> In God, we have gloried all day long,
-> And we will give thanks to Your name forever.
+> And we will continually give thanks to Your name.

 > Selah